Estimate Time6 min

 This chart shows that stock market volatility is mostly an issue in the 6 months preceding and the 6 months following the start of the Federal Reserve's tightening cycle.

 Understanding the relative effects that recessions, volatility, bear markets, and investor behavior have had on portfolios is a key component to making more informed decisions about when and how to invest.
 However, even this knowledge may not be enough to assuage investor anxiety when the market declines and portfolios suffer.
-Thankfully, there are methods available to help prepare for tough times and seek to avoid reactive decision-making.
+Thankfully, there are methods available to help investors avoid reactive decision-making.

 • Make sure you have an emergency fund.
 Knowing you have enough money on hand to cover your essential expenses and any unexpected needs that might crop up in the event of an emergency can help give you the confidence to let your long-term investments remain in the market.
 (Learn more about establishing and maintaining your emergency fund.)